 Because we are on a cistern, and this is new to us, we check our water level each Monday.
 Our cistern is pretty big, 30ft x 10ft and 63in deep.
 This allows for a total of 9810.42 Gallons (yes, I have a spread sheet so we can follow it and know what to expect next year).
 When we moved in the water level was 42.5 inches, and this past Monday it was sitting at 42 inches (6540.28 Gallons).
 We've had a lot of rain since we moved here so the water catchment has been keeping us in water, however the sun will eventually come out... so we are taking precautions (I think I explained this in another post) but essentially and especially because we have a lot of flowers to keep watered we are using water preservation methods...

 My bath water is pumped from the upstairs bathroom via this green garden hose in to this 55 Gal bucket between the house and the wood shed using a pump we purchased.
 This water is then used in the front garden.
-Because my bath ritual is for relaxation and not cleansing (I shower in the mornings for that), there is no soap in this water and it can also be pumped back in to the cistern and recycled through the 3 filters on the system allowing us to reuse it.
+Because my bath ritual is for relaxation and not cleansing (I shower in the mornings for that), there is no soap in this water and it can also be pumped back in to the cistern and recycled through the 3 filters on the system allowing us to reuse it - should that become necessary.

 We also do this in the shower, we have a pail in the (very large) shower that we use to catch the water that would otherwise be wasted while setting the temperature of the water and getting ourselves wet.
-The water is then turned off for the lather and not used for the rinse, it is strictly for fresh water.
+The bucket is then moved out of the way for the lather and rinse, it is strictly for fresh water.
 It sounds like a lot of effort, but it really isn't.
 If the shower was a standard shower stall it would be much more awkward but our shower is about 6ft deep and 3ft wide so there is plenty of room.
 This water is then taken out the back door where I have another 55 Gallon bucket for watering the flowers along the side of the house and the garden we have on the deck.

 Because the weather has been so bad and the slugs were such a problem and given that the romaine is generally not doing so well in the garden (Quail have also pulled it out of the ground while 'dusting' themselves - don't ask me, I've no idea)... we decided to plant the rest of our romaine, carrot and dill starts in planters on the deck where we can better monitor and control it.
 We also have 4 strawberry pots and a massive tomatoe plant that I think I mentioned before in a previous post.